cfpb/HMDA_Data_Science_Kit/readme.md

 ## Working With HMDA Data

 The HMDA data are complex and care must be taken to ensure that analytics results are accurate.
-Please see [Working With HMDA Data]() for explanations of how to load, segment the data, handle NA values, and create accurate time-series tabulations.

 ## HMDA Publications